OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/ConditionalActions.rst

      */
     public class NetRemoverTest extends TestCase
     {
-        // 1.
-Declare fields to hold the objects you will test private Island island;
-        private NetRemover jeroo;

-        // ----------------------------------------------------------
-        /**
-         * The setUp() method runs automatically BEFORE every single test method.
-         * It creates a fresh island and actor so each test starts from a clean slate.
-         */
-        public void setUp()
-        {
-            island = new Island();
-            jeroo = new NetRemover();
-            island.addObject(jeroo, 3, 1);
-        }

         // ----------------------------------------------------------
         /**
          * Test that turnAround() correctly faces the Jeroo in the opposite direction